 - Follow up with your favorite toner (or rose water or apple cider vinegar) and face serum.

 Bonus recipe (natural exfoliant)

-Since you might have some dried herbs leftover, it is the perfect time to use them in this bonus recipe, an all-natural but gentle exfoliant.
+Since you might have some dried herbs left over, it is the perfect time to use them in this bonus recipe, an all-natural but gentle exfoliant.

 All you need to add is some bentonite clay and oats.
 This recipe is very loosely based on Rosemary Gladstar’s Miracle Grains but I am omitting the ground almonds and ground corn or poppy seeds.
-Either way, it is perfect for sloughing off dead skin cells, absorb excess oil, and leave your skin with a healthy glow.
+Either way, it is perfect for sloughing off dead skin cells, absorbing excess oil, and leaving your skin with a healthy glow.
 It is the perfect natural alternative to harsh commercial cleansing grains.

 Simply add 1 cup of bentonite clay, ½ cup of oats, 1 tablespoon of lavender, and 1 tablespoon of rose petals to a blender.
 Pulse until everything is finely ground.
 If you like, you can sift out any remaining bigger pieces or use them as is.

 Moisten your face with warm water.
 Add a small amount of this homemade exfoliant to your hand.
 Mix it into a paste with water.
 It helps to work fast and break up any clumped pieces.
 However, don’t worry about this too much.
 With a circular motion, massage the skin of your face for any length of time.
 Rinse with plenty of warm water and follow up with a toner and your favorite face serum.

 Here are just a few tips and ideas on how you can customize your homemade facewash to suit your skin type and concerns:

 - If you have very oily, acne-prone skin or other skin problems, you can add a drop or two of tea tree oil to this cleanser.
 You will love it for its antibacterial properties!